brunofaria27/Calculator-in-C/README.md

 # Calculator-in-C
-Calculator developed to solve some mathematical calculations in the C language
+Calculator developed to solve some mathematical calculations in the C language.